aboood40091/NSMBU-Haxx-Rewrite/README.md

 Old version can be found [here](https://github.com/aboood40091/NSMBU-haxx).

 ## Current haxx:
-* Support for Classic Controller & Nunchuk.
+* Support for Classic Controller & Nunchuk
 * Dynamic effect ID count (Completely dependent on the contents of the `Eset.param` game file.)
 * Custom music list (Currently does nothing, but will help with new music slots in the future.)
 * Space physics as area option (Area data `loopType & 2`.)